Martiusweb/asynctest/README.rst

 The package asynctest is built on top of the standard unittest module and cuts down boilerplate code when testing libraries for asyncio.

-Currently, asynctest has not been tested against the new async/await syntax introduced in Python 3.5, and target the "selector" model, hence, some features will not (yet) work with Windows' proactor.
+Currently, asynctest targets the "selector" model, hence, some features will not (yet?) work with Windows' proactor.

 Author & license
 ----------------